veillette/opticsTextbook/content/Chap6_Diffraction/DiffractiveOptics_2022_01Clean.md

 ```
 where $I_o=|U_o|^2$ is the intensity distribution of the extended source.
 Hence the image intensity is expressed in the intensity of the source by a convolution with the intensity of the PSF.
 This system is called a **incoherent imaging system**.
-\\

 3. An object is often illuminated by a spatially incoherent extended light source and then imaged.
-According to the discussion in {numref}`section.scprop`, the field that illuminates the object is then partially coherent.
+According to the discussion in [](section.scprop), the field that illuminates the object is then partially coherent.
 It is more coherent when the angle that the source extends at the object is smaller.
 The intensity in the image plane can be computed by splitting the spatially incoherent source into sufficiently many mutually incoherent point sources and computing the intensities in the image plane due to the illuminaton of the object by each individual point source.
-The total intensity in the image plane is then the sum of these intensities. \\
+The total intensity in the image plane is then the sum of these intensities.

 4. We have considered only scalar diffraction theory.
 However, for a lens with numerical aperture larger than 0.6, the change of polarisation can be important.
 Then a more general diffraction theory is needed <sup>[^8]</sup>.

 ### Spatial Light Modulators and Optical Fourier Filtering